 2. A ziplock bag full of their favorite sweet and salty snacks ~ Candy, chips, nuts, chocolate, etc. Anything munchy and sort of non-perishable.

-3. A Tools of the Trade t-shirt by the Salmon Sisters ~ Pretty much anything from the Salmon Sisters is a good bet.
+3. An awesome t-shirt from Salmon Sisters ~ Pretty much anything from the Salmon Sisters is a good bet.
 They are a lovely pair of fisher-ladies from Homer, AK who have built a successful business selling amazing fishing apparel in the offseason.
 They were even featured in Vogue!

 4. An e-reader pre-loaded with light reading material ~ Space is usually limited even on big boats, so bringing a lot of books along just isn’t practical.